howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadox.en.md

 ### Thought experiments of the twin paradox, unsolvable within the framework of Einstein's special theory of relativity

 Let's take two short-lived particles obtained at the same time (starships with synchronised clocks will also work).
 They move only along one coordinate axis for simplicity.
-Let $v$ is their initial velocity relative to an immobile frame of reference (ImFR) (or point of vacuum or zero shift of cosmic microwave background radiation (zero dipole anisotropy) or the Earth with an error).
+Let $v$ is their initial velocity relative to an immobile frame of reference (ImFR) (or zero shift of cosmic microwave background radiation (zero dipole anisotropy) or the Earth with an error).

 Experiment 1 description: